12 Medical Reasons You’re Always Cold

 You have a thyroid condition

 When your body doesn’t produce enough thyroid hormone to regulate your metabolism, you could end up feeling cold all the time, says Margarita Rohr, MD, internal medicine specialist at New York University Langone Medical Center.
 If you’re suffering from other thyroid disease symptoms such as hair loss or constipation, go to a doctor for a blood test for hypothyroidism, she says.
-These are weird things that happen to your body when it’s freezing out.
+These are the silent thyroid symptoms you should watch for.

 You have low body weight